|

 "dollar a day man," and so had become an expert woodsman, cattleman, and farmer.
 From Maine, knowledgeable

-In 1930, the Higginson family sold the farm to Albee, who raised Hereford beef cattle for over 25 years.
-In 1959,
+Around 1940, the Higginson family sold the farm to Albee, who, instead, chose to raise notable Hereford beef cattle.

-his widow sold the property to the Heurich family of Washington, DC, who renamed this beautiful property Split Rock Farm.
+In 1959, his widow sold the property to the Heurich family of Washington, DC, the current owner.

 - Very bright, with mountains, lake, and field views through every window, and great lake frontage

-- Living room with fireplace, dining room, family room, and mud room
+- Living room, dining room, den, mud room, and upstairs sitting area

-- Fully furnished, and includes entertainment system, dishwasher, dryer, linens & towels
+- Fully furnished, and includes WiFi, entertainment system, television, electric oven, gas range, dishwasher, washer, dryer, linens & towels

 Site visits by appointment only... we respect our tenants' privacy and ask that you do, too